 Table 10

-EIA projects in
+EIA projects in the

-the plan area Vac Note
+plan area Type of project Yes / Note

-Type of project Yes / No Note
+Type of project No Note

 Afforestation No

 Deforestation No

 Forest roads No

 Forestry quarries Yes 1 ha extension to existing quarry.
-Below EIA screening but an EIAd screening opinion request from has be provided to ensure other criteria have been checked to assess whether an EIA will be required for this forest quarry extension.
+Below EIA screening threshold, therefore no screening opinion request form has been presented for submission with this LMP.